mslinn/zeromq-demo/README.md

 sudo ldconfig -v
 ````

-On Mac it is even easier:
+On Mac it is also easy:

 ````
 brew install zeromq